Logo-stateuniv-h55

 Core Curriculum

 Regardless of their academic majors, cadets are required to complete a core curriculum of 102 semester hours.
 Both technical and nontechnical majors take multiple levels of engineering, science, math, English, history, foreign language, and a number of other courses.
 With the core requirement, cadets are academically prepared to speak on a number of different subjects and take on the many challenges that face them as Air Force Officers.
-In addition to their majors, cadets may also minor in philosophy or a foreign language to include Spanish, French, German, Portuguese, Arabic, Farsi, Japanese, Chinese, and Russian.
-Every cadet at USAFA is a student-athlete.
+In addition to their majors, cadets may also minor in philosophy or a foreign language.
+Every cadet is also a student-athlete.
 Whether it’s through participation in one of 27 NCAA Division I teams, an athletic club, or intramural competition between squadrons, cadets commit to physical development that results in a long-term happy, healthy way of life.
 In addition, all cadets are required to take an aerobic fitness test and a physical fitness test each semester.

 Majors